-There is a strong coaching heritage over the 120 years of Clemson football that dates to the early 1900s, when John Heisman led the program.
-Jess Neely and Frank Howard continued the winning and joined Heisman in the College Football Hall of Fame.
-Danny Ford, a finalist for the Hall of Fame last year, led Clemson to the 1981 National Championship.
+There is a strong coaching heritage over the 121 years of Clemson football that dates to the early 1900s, when John Heisman led the program.
+Jess Neely, Frank Howard and Danny Ford continued the winning and joined Heisman in the College Football Hall of Fame.

 Dabo Swinney has been at Clemson for just 10 years as head coach, but he cemented himself as a coaching legend when he led the Tigers to the 2016 national championship, the second in school history (1981).

 The Tigers maintained that elite status in 2017 despite having only six scholarship seniors and losing most of their offensive firepower from 2016.
 The 2017 season might be the best for Swinney, who was a finalist for the AP, Bear Bryant, Dodd, Eddie Robinson and George Munger Coach-of-the-Year Awards.
 That is saying something for someone who has been named national coach-of-the-year by at least one service four of the previous six years.